mikolajRW/DijsktraC-/README.md

 The name will be unambiguously assigned to the city.
 There will be no number or letter before or after the name of the city (if there is such a field).

 Example of the maps and the solutions can be found in Example_maps.zip file

+Additional remarks this was a student project and it was forbbiden to use many libraries, that is why class called my_own_string exists in this project